main

 The NuNet CLI

-The Nunet CLI is the command-line interface for interacting with the Nunet Device Management Service (DMS).
+The NuNet CLI is the command-line interface for interacting with the Nunet Device Management Service (DMS).
 It provides commands for managing keys, capabilities, configuration, running the DMS, and more.
 It's essential for setting up and administering your DMS instance.

 Key Concepts